dairy products with eggs

 Choose less expensive grocery store brand products.

 Be a member of grocery store loyalty programs for discounts.
 Always use your rewards cards.
-Most convenient stores, drug stores, and grocery stores allow you to sign-up for a savings card or rewards that will help you save your money on a few of your items at the checkout counter.
+Most convenience stores, drug stores, and grocery stores allow you to sign up for a savings card or rewards that will help you save your money on a few of your items at the checkout counter.
 Even if this time of purchase doesn’t contain organic food, you will save the extra money on your items and buy another time.

 6. Buy local